-The former Waste Handling Facility (WHF) and the former Chemical Disposal Site (CDS) have been designated by EPA as "non-generator" sites (See correspondence in APPENDIX D).
+The former Waste Handling Facility (WHF) and the former Chemical Disposal Site (CDS) have been designated by EPA as "non-generator" sites.

 The WHF was demolished in 2006 (See section 5.7.5).
 The CDS waste removal was completed in 1995 (See section 5.7.1 and correspondences in APPENDIX A).